-THE COMING BACK OUT BALL feature documentary is an important project that spotlights a number of key themes in the social issue space.
-The treatment of and the lack of consideration for elderly LGBTI people in aged care facilities; the marginalisation of the LGBTI community, both historically and in the present day; the importance of access to the arts for the elderly; LGBTI welfare; and the importance of community inclusion and acceptance.
+THE COMING BACK OUT BALL MOVIE is an important project that spotlights a number of key themes in the social issue space.
+The treatment of and the lack of consideration for elderly LGBTI people in aged care sector; the discrimination of the LGBTI community, both historically and in the present day; LGBTI welfare; and the importance of community inclusion and acceptance.

 Aims & Objectives

-Each of the filmmakers outreach goals start at a national level, but with international distribution, we see international scope for creating change.
+Each of the filmmakers impact goals start at a national level, but with international distribution, we see international scope for creating change.

-The filmmakers have outlined very specific distribution and outreach goals for The Coming Back Out Ball, including:
+The filmmakers have outlined very specific distribution and impact goals for The Coming Back Out Ball Movie, including:

 •increasing social awareness of LGBTI aged care discrimination and helping to ensure health care operators are held accountable for proactive and inclusive policy.